bugtamer/areca-backup/docs/user/tutorial4.md

 If you want to keep only a limited number of archives to avoid using too much space on your backup location, the "merge" feature will be useful to you.

-Go to the "Physical view" and select your three archives :
+Go to the "`Physical view`" and select your three archives :

 ![](./images/physical4.jpg)

-Right-click and select the "Merge" menu item :
+Right-click and select the "`Merge`" menu item :

 ![](./images/merge.jpg)